 - Hepatitis A – The hepatitis A virus is transmitted by contaminated food or water.
 Hep A and B can cause serious infections of the liver, so considering a hepatitis vaccine is important.
 The hep A vaccine is recommended for all adults, but is especially recommended for anyone who travels.

 - Hepatitis B – The hepatitis B virus is transmitted when blood or other bodily fluids enter the body of an uninfected person.
 The risk of liver cancer also increases for those infected with hep B. The hep B vaccine is recommended for people at risk for exposure to blood (such as health care workers and dialysis patients), people at risk for sexual exposure and people with hepatitis C, HIV or chronic liver disease.

 Protecting yourself and those around you

-“Adults need to remember that immunizations are safe and effective with very few side effects,” Dr. Roe said.
-“Also, getting immunized not only protects yourself but helps to protect those around you.
-I sometimes have adults say they don’t need the flu shot because they are young and healthy, but they may be around young children or elderly people who are more vulnerable.
+“Getting immunized not only protects you but those around you,” Dr. Roe said.
+“Sometimes adults don’t think they need the flu shot because they’re young and healthy, but they may be around children or elderly people who are more vulnerable.”

 In addition, Dr. Roe recommends international travelers visit the Centers for Disease Control and Prevention, or the World Health Organization websites for travel advisories and information on vaccines and outbreaks by travel destination.
-Those looking to travel abroad should visit the Travel Health Clinic at OSF Medical Group – College Avenue in Bloomington for a travel consultation and immunizations.
+Those looking to travel abroad should talk to their primary care provider about their immunizations.